 The recipe of this cake has a 1:1:1:1 ratio (sugar:butter:flour:egg).
 Half of the batter is poured in the baking dish, then a layer of apple slices, followed by a thin layer of banana mash and then the second cake batter is poured on top of that.
 To finish the cake I added a layer of apricot preserve; adds shine and a little flavor.

 I love making simple cakes.
 Don’t get me wrong; I love the complicated, artistic ones as well, but for me as the baker: I prefer to make the simple ones.
 I am a person who does not plan meals a long time ahead of the actual creation.
 I am more like “I feel like making a pie or cake, so let’s do it”.
 That means that I need to satisfy this feeling and at that moment a time consuming recipe with bells and whistles is not the one I usually make.
-The other reason, may be more fundamental, is that I am not a very experienced baker or high rise cakes with icing and decorations etc.
+The other reason, may be more fundamental, is that I am not a very experienced baker of high rise cakes with icing and decorations etc. My decorating skills are not highly praised.

 I like to make the more simple and still delicious and attractive ones and I also prefer to make slightly smaller versions and freezable recipes.
 My immediate family is a party of two, just me and my husband, so large cakes or pies are simply too much to consume.